DrozmotiX/ioBroker.tado/README.md

 * (HGlab01) fix issue 'definition missing for preheating' [TadoX]
 * (HGlab01) Additional guidance/log when it comes to RefreshToken issue
 * (HGlab01) new configuration capabilities to manage API usage quota (#1047, #1048)
-* (HGlab01) openWindow" is missing the required property "common.type" #1059
+* (HGlab01) fix Object of state "tado.0.xxxxx.Rooms.y.openWindow" is missing the required property "common.type" (#1059)
 * (HGlab01) Bump axios to 1.12.2

 ### 0.7.10 (2025-04-25)